 Advocate for Your Needs

+The second step to dining out with celiac is to advocate for yourself.
 This is where being prepared to order with cross-contact precautions comes in.
 After doing your research it’s time to put your research in action.

 Depending on where you’re at this step might be intertwined with research.

 This is where you are speaking with restaurant staff about your order and telling them what you need.
 Meaning all the research and preparation of menu items, accommodations etc. are coming into play.